 But, just when we think that we are on course with our goals and dreams, we are sharply reminded that sometimes life can bring us its own various twists and turns that push us to that challenging realm of the unexpected.

 And so, one morning, at the young age of 44, I woke up to discover I had suffered a stroke during my sleep!
 I had no risk factors – I was relatively fit, did not smoke, was not overweight and had no high cholesterol or blood pressure problems.
 But a stroke struck me anyway and with one ruthless blow my life changed.

 Every day still comes with its own challenges, and some days are worse than others.
 And after my stroke, one of the hardest things for me to do was write again.
 Go figure!

 But, as the doctors and OT’s constantly told me, do one word, and then the next day, another word, and after a week or two I had constructed my first sentence.
 And that’s how I built it up again.
 One word on top of the next.
 One sentence on top of the next.
 And so on.
 I never knew how grateful I would be to just write a paragraph, something I had always taken for granted.
 All I knew was that my written words were coming back!
 And that I felt hopeful and inspired.

-I still have daily limitations as to what I can do and can’t do, including limited screen time.
+I still have daily limitations as to what I can do and can’t do.
 I won’t bore you with all the details suffice to say that things. move. slowly. in. stroke. recovery. world.

 But, as I continue to wade through the lingering haze of my own recovery struggle, I plan to continue to write and to embrace my creativity and follow my dreams because that’s what keeps me going.
 That’s what fuels my flame.
 That’s who I am.
 There are more books in me yet!
 More stories to be revealed.
 More people to entertain and inspire with my words.